ocrest/broccoli-sass-image-vars/README.md

 ## Usage examples

-Plugin's first argument may be either a string (path to the directory with images) or a single broccoli tree, or even an array of paths and trees.
+Plugin's first argument may be either a string (path to the directory with images) or a single broccoli tree, or even an array of paths and broccoli trees.

 In the first case, you don't even need to specify the `url_prefix` option — the passed string will be the prefix of image URLs (you can also specify the `image_root` option to modify this prefix):